magicmonkey/lifxjs/Protocol.md

  * Bytes 39 - 40: Always 0xff 0xff (maybe saturation? ie the "amount" or depth
                   of the colour).
  * Bytes 41 - 42: These are the "luminance" (ie the brightness)
- * Bytes 43 - 44: Unknown, but these seem to always be 0xac 0x0d
+ * Bytes 43 - 44: These are hue of the white light, basically the colour temperature.
+It's what is changed by the "whites" wheel in the iPhone app.
  * Bytes 45 - 46: These say how long the fade should take.
  * Bytes 47 - 48: Unknown, but always zeroes

+Note that for the "whites", the app always sets hue and saturation (bytes 37, 38, 39, and 40) to 0x00.

 ### Packet type 0x65 - Status request